Christineding211/customer-churn-forecasting/README.md

-# Churn Prediction for Telecom Customers Using Logistic Regression and XGBoost
+# 📉 Churn Prediction for Telecom Customers Using Logistic Regression and XGBoost

+### An end-to-end machine learning project to identify at-risk customers and improve customer retention strategies.
+This project covers data cleaning, EDA, feature engineering, model building, experiment tracking, and deployment.

-## Business Objective
+## 🎯 Business Objective
 ### To uncover the main reasons behind customer churn and develop predictive models that spot at-risk customers early.
 This allows the business to take proactive steps to retain customers, improve retention strategies, and enhance long-term customer value